www2022paper/ICDE2024/README.md

+## Note: we are preparing the clean code, we will upload it by 2023/12/09.
+Thanks.

 1. To support the use of Area under Uplift Curve (AUUC), install causalML from https://causalml.readthedocs.io/en/latest/installation.html.

 2. To support the use of Generalized Random Forests (GRF) , install econML from https://github.com/microsoft/EconML.